isomerpages/cpf-workfare/_wss-scheme/Self Employed/Training allowance for self sponsored trainees.md

 You will need to have a valid PayNow account tied to your NRIC number for TA to be disbursed to you.

-If you are self-employed and hence do not have CPF contributions, you may submit your TA claims online here.
-Please refer to the step-by-step guide on how to file your TA online here.
-Should you require assistance with e-submission, you may visit either Workforce Singapore (WSG) Careers Connect at Lifelong Learning Institute or Employment and Employability Institute (e2i) centre at Devan Nair Institute for Employment and Employability for on-site assistance to submit your TA claims online.
+If you are **self-employed** and hence **do not have CPF contributions**, you may submit your TA claims online [here](https://form.gov.sg/#!/5ea695a784394b00115f287c).
+Please refer to the step-by-step guide on how to file your TA online [here](https://www-wsg-gov-sg-admin.cwp.sg/content/programmes-and-initiatives/workfare-skills-support-scheme-individual/step-guide-for-online-submission-of-wss-sep-ta-claims.pdf).
+Should you require assistance with e-submission, you may visit either Workforce Singapore (WSG) Careers Connect at **Lifelong Learning Institute** or Employment and Employability Institute (e2i) centre at **Devan Nair Institute for Employment and Employability** for on-site assistance to submit your TA claims online.

 ![](/images/WSS8.png)